ParticularLabs/RoutingVisualization/README.md

 # Routing Visualization

-Using audit data stored in ServiceControl to construct a visualization of endpoints and the messages being routed between them.
+A command line tool that uses audit data stored in ServiceControl to construct a visualization of endpoints and the messages being routed between them.

 ## Why did we create this?